 AITA For Wanting To Sell My Girlfriend's Dog After It Bit Me | Reddit Post

 In a recent Reddit post, a user sought advice on whether they were in the wrong for wanting to sell their girlfriend's dog after it bit them.
-The OP, who recently moved in with their girlfriend, had an altercation with the dog when trying to enforce a no-furniture rule they had set.
+The OP, who recently moved in with their girlfriend, had an altercation with the dog while trying to enforce a no-furniture rule they had set.

 The dog ended up biting them, causing a minor injury.
 The OP's reaction led to a heated argument with their girlfriend, who refused to give up the dog.